MicrosoftDocs/PlayReady/Docs/Overview/initialization.md

 ## Specific case of Windows 10 devices and Xbox

-Windows 10 and Xbox One /One S / One X use PlayReady Remote Provisioning, per application.
+Windows 10 and Xbox One / One S / One X use PlayReady Remote Provisioning, per application.

 It means, the device will at some point contact a Microsoft server (`xxx.microsoft.com`) to retrieve the *PlayReady Client Initialization data* over the Internet, typically the first time an application requiring DRM is run.
 And this provisioning is done separately for each application.
-FOr web apps running in Microsoft Edge, the provisioning is done separately for each web app.
+For web apps running in Microsoft Edge, the provisioning is done separately for each web app.

 In addition, as stated above, re-provisioning may occur at any time: every month on some devices, or at every reboot on other, or less frequently on some others.
 An application should not make any assumptions regarding how often a device is re-provisioned, and should not use the PlayReady Client Initialization data (including the PlayReady Client Certificate, or the Client ID) to uniquely identify a unit.